fleetdm/fleet/docs/Using Fleet/Fleet-UI.md

 The default log destination, **filesystem**, is good to start.
 With this set, data is sent to the `/var/log/osquery/osqueryd.snapshots.log` file on each host’s filesystem.
 To see which log destinations are available in Fleet, head to the [log destinations page](https://fleetdm.com/docs/using-fleet/log-destinations).

-By default, queries that have been configured to run at a set schedule will only target platforms compatible with that query.
-This behavior can be overriden by setting the platforms in the "advanced options" when saving a query.
+By default, queries that run on a schedule will only target platforms compatible with that query.
+This behavior can be overridden by setting the platforms in the "advanced options" when saving a query.

 **How to schedule queries:**